top of page

 • Tail rotor and boom strike eliminated

-• Tail rotor failure not an issue
+• Tail rotor failure is not an issue

 • Elimination of conventional drive components reduces noise and vibration

-• Eliminate cost and weight of components
+• Eliminate the cost and weight of components

 • Reduced cost and complexity of manufacturer and maintenance